Anthony Swete: 1968

-"Judy Disfrazada" aka Judy in Disguise
+"Judy Disfrazada" Judy in Disguise

 Anthony Swete recorded his version of "Judy in Disguise".
 It was released in Argentina as "Judy Disfrazada".
 The B side was the Scott English and Larry Weiss composition "Doblame, Modelame" ("Bend Me, Shape Me").
 The recordings were released on Groove GS-8005 in 1968.
 As shown by Cash Box in the 16 March issue, Swete's version debuted at no. 10 on the Argentina's Best Sellers chart.
 It peaked at no. 5 on the Cash Box Argentina's Best Sellers chart for the week of 20 April.
 It was still in the chart at no. 17 on 25 May.
 As shown by Billboard, it was at no. 4 on the Buenos Aires Top Ten chart for the week ending April 6.

 1969

 Swete would have more success in Argentina in 1969 which would take him to the Latin American country.

-"Abrazame fuerte" aka "Hold Me Tight
+"Abrazame fuerte" a.k.a.
+"Hold Me Tight

 Anthony Swete reciorded "Hold Me Tight" which was released as "Abrazame Fuerte" on Groove GS-8015.
 As recorded by Cash Box, the single was at no. 5 on the Argentina's Best Sellers chart for the week of 25 January.
 The 9 February issue of La Nación had "Abrazame fuerte" at no. 4 in the Tops en Otra Banda chart.
 It had moved down from no. 3.
 According to the 15 March issue of Cash Box, the song would eventually reach the peak position of no. 5 on the Best Sellers chart.
 The 20 April issue of La Nación had "Abrazame fuerte" moving down six places from no. 12 to 18 on the Tops Simples chart.